-The acceleration of particles by charged nonrotating black holes has been discussed in \cite{Zaslavskii1}.
-However in \cite{Zaslavskii1}, only the Reissner-Nordstr\"{o}m black hole was mentioned.
-It should be pointed that the charged nonrotating Kaluza-Klein spacetime is very different from the Reissner-Nordstr\"{o}m case for there is only one event horizon which lead to the absent of the extremal nonrotating Kaluza-Klein black hole.
-The metric of charged nonrotating Kaluza-Klein spacetime is
+The acceleration of particles by a Reissner-Nordstr\"{o}m black hole has been discussed in \cite{Zaslavskii1}.
+Charged nonrotating Kaluza-Klein spacetime is very different from the Reissner-Nordstr\"{o}m case because there is only one event horizon, which leads to the absence of an extremal nonrotating Kaluza-Klein black hole.
+The metric of the charged nonrotating Kaluza-Klein spacetime is

 where